-My Auntie leant me the book that followed the hit book, Tuesday’s with Morrie, which is The 5 people you meet in Heaven and in reading it I found the pleasure that my fiction books fail to provide me with recently, which is self-discovery.
-I had learnt so much about oneself as I consumed the pages over 24 hours and revelled in its beauty.
-I have ordered the third book and intend on reading all 5 of his books that similarly relate to Tuesday’s with Morrie.
+My Auntie leant me the book that followed the hit book, Tuesday’s with Morrie.
+It is titled, The 5 people you meet in Heaven, and in reading it I found the pleasure that my fiction books fail to provide me with recently.
+Self-discovery.
+I learnt so much about oneself as I consumed the pages over 24 hours and revelled in its beauty.
+I have ordered the third book and intend on reading all 5 of his books that similarly relate to the style of Tuesday’s with Morrie.

 Both books I have read at current are books which discuss life frankly with nothing but honesty and both explore the fears that we either choose to ignore or let torment us.
 From what happens after, life to the question of living or simply existing.
 I do not want to provide any more depth as both books have very beautiful stories to tell and interpretations to be made that I do not wish to distort in any way.
 All I will say is that the books are not of any extraordinary length, nor of extraordinary complexity yet there are enough words for your own mind to answer the questions it leaves with you.

 Tuesday’s with Morrie, The 5 people you meet in Heaven, For one day more, The timekeeper and Have a little faith.
 Though I only truly speak for the first two they are enough for the other three to be deserving of my time. (and I hope yours.)

 For more information on the books visit Mitch Albom’s website that is linked.
 (This is not sponsored I have simply fallen in love with his talent and wish to share it with you, my readers.)